review: Fuji XT-1 camera

 The images looked superb, even with my misgivings about over-sharpened JPGs and the aggressive noise reduction.
 Even though Fuji is known for excellent skin tones, I would still recommend shooting in RAW to be able to fine-tune the images.

-The Fuji X-T1 (Amazon) is that perfect balance between small and light-weight, yet still being a serious machine capable of impressive images.
+The Fuji X-T1 (vendor) is that perfect balance between small and light-weight, yet still being a serious machine capable of impressive images.

-purchase the Fuji XT-1 and lenses via Amazon
+purchase the Fuji XT-1 and lenses via these links